uqqu/Cadans/README.md

 In addition to the keyboard (including extra key rows), **mouse** events are supported on the same terms and with the same capabilities.
 They can also be part of chords, act as modifiers, have their own actions, holds, gestures, and transitions.
 They are not treated as a separate subsystem and can be used in the same way as keyboard events.

-There are only 3 exceptions:
+There are only three exceptions:
-- mouse scroll events and additional key rows do not support hold actions by their nature, so hold assignments cannot be defined for them;
+- mouse scroll supports only trigger events, as it has no hold state by nature;
-- for safety reasons, basic mouse button presses cannot be assigned at the **root** level **without** modifiers (gestures are still allowed);
+- for safety reasons, basic mouse button presses are not available at the **root** level **without** modifiers (gestures are still allowed);
-- for the same reason, system modifier keys can only be assigned as hold-based modifiers, without a tap action, in all cases.
+- `Alt` and `Win` do not support _tap_ or _gesture_ assignments, ensuring full compatibility with standard system behavior.

 Everything else is available without restrictions, in any combination, and with no hardware requirements.
 <br>